dspace-group/simphera-reference-architecture-aws/README.md

 ### Request service quota for gpu computing instances

 In case you want to add a gpu node pool to your architecture you might have to increase the [quota](https://docs.aws.amazon.com/servicequotas/latest/userguide/intro.html) for the gpu instance type you have selected.
-You can adjust your gpu node pool's size to your quota using terraform variables later.
 For the default vaule you have to increase the quota for _Running Dedicated p3 Hosts_.

 ### Create Security Credentials